 - Repayment term options

 - Cosigner release

 - Minimum credit score (typically a soft credit pull)

 - Deferment options

 - Fees (if any), such as application or loan origination fees

-Once you’ve chosen a lender it’s time to apply.
+Once you’ve chosen a lender it’s time to apply as a loan borrower.
 Most lenders offer an easy online application to get you started.
 If you are transferring a Parent PLUS Loan to your child, your child will need to apply for the refinance loan.

 Should You Refinance Parent PLUS Loans

 Whether or not you should refinance Parent PLUS Loans depends on what you want to achieve.
-If you’re looking to lower your interest rate or transfer the loan to your child, you will only be able to achieve this through a student loan refinance.
+If you’re looking to lower your interest rate or transfer the loan to your child, you will only be able to achieve this through refinancing your Parent PLUS loan with a private student loan refinance lender.

-When you refinance federal student loans, you will lose any benefits that come with the federal student loan program, such as federal repayment plans, as well as deferment and forbearance.
-If you are not eligible to take advantage of these programs, student loan refinancing with a private lender may be the right move.
+It's important to note, when you refinance federal Parent PLUS loans, you will lose any benefits that come with the federal student loan program, such as federal repayment plans, as well as deferment and forbearance.
+If you are not eligible to take advantage of these programs nothing much is lost and federal loan refinancing with a private lender may be the right move.